Clinical Microbiology Short Essay Question And Answers

 • Microcytic or normocytic hypochromic anemia develops

-3. Spenomegaly.
+3. Splenomegaly.

 • The spleen becomes enlarged and palpable

-• Black water fever, and pernicious malaria are the most commonly seen complications in falciparum malaria.
+• Blackwater fever and pernicious malaria are the most commonly seen complications in falciparum malaria.

 Protozoans Short Essays